patrikaxenstedt/spacefun/README.md

-WIP, controll a GIF with the keyarrows, use space to trigger audio.
+WIP, controll a GIF with the keyarrows, use space to trigger audio